chriskyfung/gmail-regex-cleaner-apps-script/README.md

 ## Development

 This project uses ESLint for linting, Prettier for formatting, Jest for testing, and Rollup for building.
 For more details on the development setup and build process, please see the [**Development Guide**](./docs/development.md).

+## Contributing

+Contributions are welcome!
+Please read the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) before contributing.

+If you have a bug report or a feature request, please open an issue on the [GitHub Issues page](https://github.com/chriskyfung/gmail-regex-cleaner-apps-script/issues).

 ## Disclaimer